Frequently Asked Questions

 How do I cancel my ShopKeep account?

-If you’d like to cancel your account, call Account Services at 929.371.3744.
-Leave your phone number with the Agent to have an Account Services Team member call you back within 1 business day.
+If you’d like to cancel your account, please contact us.
+Include your phone number, so an Account Services Team member can reach out to you within 1 business day.

 Why is my account suspended?